alex-golang/imgtools/lib/png/README.md

-## png
+## Png

-png provides an encoder for the PNG image format.
+Provides an encoder for the PNG image format.